-Year 3 Year 4 Year 5 Year 6 Design Designing a torch, giving consideration to the target audience and creating both design and success criteria focusing on features of individual design ideas.
-Identifying factors that could be changed on existing products and explaining how these would alter the form and function of the product.
+Electrical Systems Design Make Evaluate Technical Knowledge Year 4 Designing a torch, giving consideration to the target audience and creating both design and success criteria focusing on features of individual design ideas.
+Making a torch with a working electrical circuit and switch.
+Using appropriate equipment to cut and attach materials.
+Assembling a torch according to the design and success criteria Evaluating electrical products.
+Testing and evaluating the success of a final product.
+To know that an electrical circuit must be complete for electricity to flow.
+To know that a switch can be used to complete and break an electrical circuit.
+To know the features of a torch: case, contacts, batteries, switch, reflector, lamp, lens.
+To know facts from the history and invention of the electric light bulb(s) - by Sir Joseph Swan and Thomas Edison.
+Year 5 Identifying factors that could be changed on existing products and explaining how these would alter the form and function of the product.
 Developing design criteria based on findings from investigating existing products.
 Developing design criteria that clarifies the target user.
-Make Making a torch with a working electrical circuit and switch.
-Using appropriate equipment to cut and attach materials.
-Assembling a torch according to the design and success criteria Altering a product's form and function by tinkering with its configuration.
+Altering a product's form and function by tinkering with its configuration.
 Making a functional series circuit, incorporating a motor.
 Constructing a product with consideration for the design criteria.
-Evaluate Evaluating electrical products.
-Testing and evaluating the success of a final product.
 Carry out a product analysis to look at the purpose of a product along with its strengths and weaknesses.
 Determining which parts of a product affect its function and which parts affect its form.
 Analysing whether changes in configuration positively or negatively affect an existing product.
-Technical To know that an electrical circuit must be complete for electricity to flow.
-To know that a switch can be used to complete and break an electrical circuit.
 To know that series circuits only have one direction for the electricity to flow.
-To know when there is a break in a series circuit, all components tum off.
+To know when there is a break in a series circuit, all components turn off.
 To know that an electric motor converts electrical energy into rotational movement, causing the motor's axle to spin.
 To know a motorised product is one which uses a motor to function.
-Additional To know the features of a torch: case, contacts, batteries, switch, reflector, lamp, lens.
-To know facts from the history and invention of the electric light bulb(s) - by Sir Joseph Swan and Thomas Edison.
 To know that product analysis is critiquing the strengths and weaknesses of a product.
 To know that 'configuration' means how the parts of a product are arranged.